madd3rz/Simple-Communication-System/README.md

 3. The target destination is able to send an acknowledgement to the sender
 4. The sender able to display the received acknowledgment.

+Additioal features include simple login password verification.

+*Only one message is able to send to destination at one time, if sender sent messages more than one time, the destination could only display the first sent message only*